K\"ahler metrics and toric Lagrangian fibrations: Delzant construction

 Since $\Tt^d$ is a normal subgroup of $\Gamma\ltimes \Tt^d$, there is an induced $\Gamma$-action on the symplectic quotient $ ((\T_{\widetilde{\Lambda}}\times \C^d)\sslash \Tt^d,\,\omega_\red)$.
 The equivalence between $\T_{\widetilde{\Lambda}}$-spaces

 given by Theorem \ref{thm:Delzant:1:connected} is $\Gamma$-equivariant.
 Passing to the quotients, the equivalence in the statement follows from the previous lemma. \end{proof}

-\begin{remark}[Realizing non-trivial Lagrangian-Chern classes] Theorem \ref{thm:Delzant} gives a Delzant type construction for toric $\T$-spaces with trivial Lagrangian-Chern class.
-This construction can be extended to the case of non-trivial Lagrangian-Chern class.
-After possible shrinking $M$, one can assume that any class in $\check{H}^1(\Delta,\TLag)$ can be realized as the restriction of the Lagrangian-Chern class of a principal $\T_\Lambda$-space $\mu_P:(P,\omega_P)\to M$.
+\begin{remark}[Realizing Lagrangian Chern classes] Theorem \ref{thm:Delzant} gives a Delzant type construction for toric $\T$-spaces with trivial Lagrangian Chern class.
+This construction can be extended to the case of non-trivial Lagrangian Chern class.
+After possible shrinking $M$, one can assume that any class in $\check{H}^1(\Delta,\TLag)$ can be realized as the restriction of the Lagrangian Chern class of a principal $\T_\Lambda$-space $\mu_P:(P,\omega_P)\to M$.
 Then a toric $\T$-space with a non-trivial class, can be realized as a symplectic quotient of the form

 where $q:\widetilde{M}\to M$ is the covering map. \end{remark}